** This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Step 9: Combining Dry and Wet Ingredients

 When it comes to dry and wet ingredients, typically you alternate between the two.
-Your will add a little of the dry mixture followed by the wet (milk, juice) and mix.
+You will add a little of the dry mixture followed by the wet (milk, juice) and mix.
 You alternate like this until they both are added and incorporated into the batter.
 Make sure you start with the flour and end with the flour.
 Mix well, but do not over mix.

 Step 10: Pour Batter into Prepared Cake Pans

-Pour the cake batter evenly into prepared cake pans using a silicone spatula and bake at temperature according to recipe.
+Pour the cake batter evenly into prepared cake pans using a silicone spatula and bake at temperature according to the recipe.
 Most of the time it is 30-40 minutes.
 Start out with the lowest time first, you can always increase the time if needed.
 You can check doneness by inserting a toothpick into the center of the cake.
 If it toothpick comes out clean, they are done.
 If there is any wetness on the toothpick, cook in increments of 5 minutes until done.
-This will keep you from over cooking the cake and drying it out.
+This will keep you from overcooking the cake and drying it out.

 Step 11: Cool the Cake Layers Before Frosting

-Place cakes on cooling rack(s) for 5 minutes, and then turn out on cake rack(s) to finish cooling.
+Place cakes on a cooling rack(s) for 5 minutes, and then turn out on cake rack(s) to finish cooling.
 (About 60 minutes).
 To loosen the cakes from the side of the pan you bump the cake pan on the sides or run a knife around the edges.
-If you have a non-stick pan use a plastic knife so you want damage the pans.
+If you have a non-stick pan use a plastic knife so you won’t damage the pans.

 Always frost or ice a cool cake!
 You don’t want your frosting to melt and run off of the cake!